NebulousLabs/Sia/Consensus.md

   signature type requires a hardfork, but allows easy protection against cryptographic breaks, and easy migration to new cryptography if there are any breakthroughs in areas like verification speed, ring signatures, etc.

-  Currently, the only allowed algorithm is ed25519.
+  Allowed algorithms:
+	ed25519: The identifier must match the string "ed25519".
+The public key must be encoded into 32 bytes.
+Signatures and public keys will need to follow the ed25519 specification.
+More information can be found at ed25519.cr.yp.to

+	entropy: The identifier must match the string "entropy".
+The signature will always be invalid.
+This provides a way to add entropy buffers to SpendCondition objects to protect low entropy information, while being able to prove that the entropy buffers are invalid public keys.

   There are plans to also add ECDSA secp256k1 and Schnorr secp256k1.
+New signing algorithms can be added to Sia through a soft fork.

 Currency
 --------